HOME Kansai Osaka Osaka Suburbs Osaka's Best Kept Secret for Autumn Foliage: Hoshida Park's Hoshi-no-Buranko Bridge

 ▲ I heard voices from above, and when I looked up, I saw people walking high up on the suspension bridge

-While taking rests along the way, I walked about 30 minutes on the Road of Adventure, which finally came out onto a wide, gently sloping road.
-The Star Swing was only about two or three minutes away from here.
+After taking a few breaks along the way, I spent about 30 minutes walking the Road of Adventure before it opened onto a wide, gently sloping trail.
+From there, the Star Swing was just two or three minutes away.

 The Hoshi-no-Buranko: Stroll through a sea of green from high above on the Star Swing

-Something suddenly came into view!
-It was the Hoshi-no-Buranko - Star Swing suspension bridge.
+Suddenly, something came into view—it was the Hoshi-no-Buranko, the Star Swing suspension bridge!

 ▲ The people crossing it looked so small.